CHIPAsia/chip-for-gravity-forms/README.md

 You can override the Global Configuration by setting in the Form specific configuraiton.

+## Refund

+Refund made through the WordPress Dashboard can only be made in full amount.
+Also, the success of the refund execution means, the refund has been successfully triggered to CHIP API.
+The completion of the refund is depending on the CHIP refund policy.

 ## Other

 Facebook: [Merchants & DEV Community](https://www.facebook.com/groups/3210496372558088)